BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 ---

+---

+:warning: Set the slices display settings to avoid oversaturated pixels!

+---

+DeepSlice works with 8-bits RGB images.
+ABBA always rescales intensities according to the user display settings.
+Please make sure that the display settings are not completely off, resulting in an oversaturated image, or in an almost fully black image.
+When more features are visible, the registration quality will improve.

 ### Using DeepSlice in ABBA: step by step procedure
+* set the slices display settings to avoid oversaturated pixels
 * select all the slices you want to register
 * click in the top menu bar: `Align > ABBA - DeepSlice Registration`